Last Updated: 7/19/25 – Top Outdoor Adventure Movies to Watch This Winter

 Alone in the Wilderness

 This documentary absolutely fascinates me.
 I have to watch this movie at least once a year because it is so inspiring.
-The documentary tells the story of Dick Proenneke who, in the late 1960’s, embarked on building his own cabin in Alaska, in what is now Lake Clark National Park.
-Not only does he build his own cabin with only hand tools, including a fireplace, a door with locking mechanism, and such, but he even crafted the handles for most of his hand tools.
-Simply amazing and definitely one of the top outdoor adventure movies of all-time.
+The documentary tells the story of Dick Proenneke, who, in the late 1960s, embarked on building his own cabin in Alaska, in what is now Lake Clark National Park.
+Not only did he build his own cabin with only hand tools, including a fireplace, a door with a locking mechanism, and such, but he even crafted the handles for most of his hand tools.
+Simply amazing and definitely one of the top outdoor adventure movies of all time.

 Chasing Ice